Willson Contreras Player Props: Cardinals vs. Pirates

-The St. Louis Cardinals and Willson Contreras, who went 0-for-2 last time out, take on Johan Oviedo and the Pittsburgh Pirates at Busch Stadium, Friday at 8:15 PM ET.
+Willson Contreras -- 1-for-4 with an RBI in his most recent game -- will be in action for the St. Louis Cardinals against the Pittsburgh Pirates, with Roansy Contreras on the hill, on April 15 at 2:15 PM ET.

-In his most recent game he had a hitless performance (0-for-2) against the Pirates.
+In his last game he had a one-hit showing (1-for-4) against the Pirates.

 Willson Contreras Game Info & Props vs. the Pirates